dcodermobile/Dcoder-community-blocks/GetCovid19Statistics/README.md

 ## Description

 "covid19-stats" is an NPM package to retrieve worldometer's live Covid-19 stats.
 It uses web scraping to get the statistical information.
-You can get the live statistics of your country just by providing country name as input.
+Using this block, you can get the live statistics of your country just by providing country name as input.

 # Inputs